zengbing15/lumos_doc/docs/preparation/setupsystem.md

 npm install --global yarn
 ```

-## Install Dependencies for node-gyp
+## Install dependencies for node-gyp

-Lumos depends on **node-gyp** that is a cross-platform command-line tool for compiling native addon modules for *Node*.js.
+Lumos relies on **node-gyp**, a cross-platform command-line tool for compiling native addon modules for *Node*.js.

 node-gyp has a few additional system requirements and dependencies that have different installation steps on different operating systems.